sharanraj16/ultimateRPS/README.md

 The `startTimer()` and `resetTimer()` functions:

-- `startTimer()`: Initializes and starts the countdown for the round.
+- `startTimer()`: Initializes and starts the countdown for the round. timer begins when the player start his first move
-- `resetTimer()`: Resets the countdown to the initial value and restarts it for the next round.
+- `resetTimer()`: Resets the countdown to the initial value and restarts it for the next round.45 sec

 ### 4. **Ending the Game**